-a) To prevent defects caused by too high metal contents (for example ferric casse).
+- a) To prevent defects caused by too high metal contents (for example ferric casse). - b) To reduce undesirable high concentration of metals due to: - Must contaminated by metal cations (for example by residues from phytosanitary products containing copper), - Metal cation contamination during must treatment from winemaking equipment.

-b) To reduce undesirable high concentration of metals due to: Must contaminated by metal cations (for example by residues from phytosanitary products containing copper), a) The amount used should be less than 500 mg/l. b) When musts and wine are treated with PVI/PVP copolymers, the accumulated dosage should be less than 500 mg/l. c) The copolymers should be eliminated by filtration no later than two days after the addition taking into account the precautionary principle.
-In the case of cloudy musts, the copolymer must be added no earlier than a maximum of two days before filtration. d) The adsorbant copolymers used should comply with the prescriptions of the International Oenological Codex and in particular monomers limits.
+- a) The amount used should be less than 500 mg/l. - b) When musts and wine are treated with PVI/PVP copolymers, the accumulated dosage should be less than 500 mg/l. - c) The copolymers should be eliminated by filtration no later than two days after the addition taking into account the precautionary principle.
+In the case of cloudy musts, the copolymer must be added no earlier than a maximum of two days before filtration. - d) The adsorbant copolymers used should comply with the prescriptions of the International Oenological Codex and in particular monomers limits. - e) The implementation of the procedure shall be placed under the responsibility of an oenologist or a specialised technician.